SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Ports/Appearance/Appearance/README.md

 #Appearance of Ports

-This sample demonstrate how to change the appearance of the port.
+This sample demonstrates how to change the appearance of the port.

 Demo link:
 https://blazor.syncfusion.com/demos/diagramcomponent/ports?theme=fluent